Does Bleach Kill Bindweed?

 Regeneration from fragments.
 Every 5cm piece of root can become a new plant.
 With roots extending metres in every direction, there’s always healthy tissue beyond any surface treatment’s reach.

 Strategic growth.
 Bindweed twines through other plants for protection.
-It’s remarkably difficult to treat without damaging whatever it’s climbing.
+It’s remarkably difficult to treat without damaging whatever it’s climbing – a particular challenge when you’re trying to clear weeds from under hedges where bindweed loves to establish.

 What Actually Works on Bindweed